 Work and Immigration Status: To claim the EITC, the taxpayer (including his or her spouse, if married) and qualifying child must have valid social security numbers.
 A social security number is considered invalid for EITC purposes if it was issued by the Social Security Administration solely to allow an individual to obtain Federal benefits.
 Thus, an individual who is not authorized to work in the United States but who obtained a social security number in order to receive Medicaid or another Federal benefit is not eligible for the EITC.
-However, an individual who is not authorized to work in the United States but who obtained a social security number for a reason other than to obtain Federal benefits (e.g., to obtain a driver's license under State law or for tax purposes prior to the creation of the ITIN) is eligible for the EITC.
+However, an individual who is not authorized to work in the United States but who obtained a social security number for a reason other than to obtain Federal benefits (e.g., to obtain a driver's license under State law or for tax purposes prior to the creation of the Individual Taxpayer Identification Number (ITIN)) is eligible for the EITC.

-The IRS may deny EITC claims if the taxpayer does not provide valid social security numbers under statutory authority to asses amounts claimed due to mathematical or clerical errors.
+The IRS may deny EITC claims if the taxpayer does not provide valid social security numbers under statutory authority to assess amounts claimed due to mathematical or clerical errors.

 According to the IRS, between \$8.5 and \$9.9 billion of EITC claims (27 percent to 31.7 percent of total claims) were erroneously paid with respect to tax year 1999 returns.
 Many of these errors related to taxpayers who failed to meet eligibility criteria concerning family and income status.
 Since 1999, a number of steps have been taken to improve compliance.
-Most notably, the Economic Growth and Tax Relief Reconciliation Act of 2001 contained several provisions that simplified the EITC eligibility rules and reduced non-compliance.11 As a result of these efforts, the EITC error rate is estimated to fall to between 23 and 28 percent in 2006.
+Most notably, the Economic Growth and Tax Relief Reconciliation Act of 2001 contained several provisions that simplified the EITC eligibility rules and reduced non-compliance.
+As a result of these efforts, the EITC error rate is estimated to fall to between 23 and 28 percent in 2006.
 Further simplification is needed to reduce these erroneous claims.

 Some of the EITC errors may have been caused by taxpayer confusion over unusual family situations and the complicated tax rules that were created to address these situations.
 For example, an individual who has separated from his or her spouse is required to understand a complicated three-part test to determine his or her filing status under current law.
 Separated spouses may have to consult two IRS publications (Publication 596 on the EITC and Publication 501 on filing status) in order to determine if they are eligible for the EITC.
 They must compile and retain documentation showing that they provided over half the cost of maintaining the home in which they and their children reside.
 In tax year 1999, nearly \$1 billion of EITC overclaims were due solely to married taxpayers claiming single or head of household filing status when they should have claimed married-filing-separately status.
-Many of these claims would not be erroneous if separated spouses were not required to document that they provide over half the cost of maintaining the household in which they reside with their children.
+Many of these claims would not be

-11 These provisions include a simplified tiebreaker test to resolve duplicate claims and to apply the same definitions of earned income and adjusted gross income used elsewhere in the Code to the EITC.
+9 These provisions include a simplified tiebreaker test to resolve duplicate claims and to apply the same definitions of earned income and adjusted gross income used elsewhere in the Code to the EITC.
 The recent adoption of a uniform definition of qualifying child will further reduce the complexity of the EITC eligibility criteria.
 In addition to these simplification efforts, the IRS has been implementing a new five-point initiative, which seeks to better detect erroneous claims before refunds are paid.